 Crews first removed 18,000 yards of dirt to extend existing channels and create a wetland area.
 Then, partners and volunteers planted 28,000 willow trees, 60 cottonwood trees and hundreds of shrubs and wetland plants and started removing nonnative plants to create a healthier habitat for birds, wildlife and people.

 The choice of planting willows in this area was an important one to Glen Catlin Ami, the Ancestral Lands Conservation Corps program coordinator, who assisted with initial plantings.

 “Willows are steeped in Indigenous cultures.
 We use them for prayer sticks during ceremonies and for medicinal purposes.
 We want future generations to be able to enjoy these cultural benefits too.”

 The Nature Conservancy is a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world’s toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at an unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
-Working in 76 countries and territories, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
-To learn more, visit www.nature.org or follow @nature_press on Twitter.
+Working in more than 70 countries and territories, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
+To learn more, visit nature.org or follow @nature_press on Twitter.